Ulnar collateral ligament injury of the elbow: Treatments

 A 2015 study found that MLB pitchers who had Tommy John surgery returned to pitch in MLB 83% of the time and only 3% failed to return to pitch in MLB or the minor leagues.

 Beginning in 2007, there was an increase in the numbers of Tommy John surgeries.
 The increase was related to the false perception that the surgery improved the stability of the UCL joint.
 Many athletes believed this false perception, so they lied about their symptoms hoping to undergo the surgery.
 In order to combat the rumors, physicians were motivated to educate the public that Tommy John surgeries are only for those who have severe UCL injuries.
 The surgery will have an insignificant effect if the patient does not have a severe UCL injury.

 A non-operative process consisting of physical therapy or physical therapy combined with platelet-rich plasma injections found that the rate of returning to overall sports participation was about 80% while the rate of returning to the previous level of play was about 78%.

+Rehabilitation following ulnar collateral ligament (UCL) reconstruction (Tommy John surgery) is a structured, multi-phase process that focuses on restoring range of motion (ROM), strength, neuromuscular control, and gradual return to sport-specific activity.Early rehabilitation emphasizes protection of the graft and restoration of elbow ROM, particularly extension.
+Strengthening initially targets the wrist flexor-pronator, which provides dynamic medial elbow stability.
+Progressive strengthening includes the shoulder, scapular stabilizers, and kinetic chain to reduce valgus stress on the elbow during throw.
+A structured throwing program is initiated several months postoperatively, progressing from short-distance, low-intensity throws to full-effort pitching.
+Return-to-sport timelines vary, but competitive throwing athletes often require approximately 9–18 months before returning to pre-injury performance levels.
+Evidence-based rehabilitation protocols emphasize gradual loading, biomechanical correction, and monitoring for symptoms to minimize reinjury.

 Epidemiology

 According to the International Classification of Diseases, 9th Revision, Clinical Modification, ICD-9-CM, in 2008 the U.S. listed the diagnosis code for UCL injury as 841.1: Sprain ulnar collateral ligament.
 There were 336 discharges of UCL injuries.
-Within the total discharges, separated by age groups: 18- to 44-year-olds; 165 people (49.17%).
-45- to 64-year-olds; 91 (27.08%).
-65- to 84-year-olds, 65 (19.35%) it shows that the UCL injuries were more commonly found in men than women.
+Within the total discharges, separated by age groups, were 18- to 44-year-olds: 165 people (49.17%); 45- to 64-year-olds: 91 (27.08%); and 65- to 84-year-olds: 65 (19.35%).
+It shows that the UCL injuries were more commonly found in men than women.
 There were 213 men compared to 123 women with UCL injury.
-Most of these injuries were also paid through private insurance (170: 50.63%) and Medicare (70: 20.85%).
+Most of these injuries were paid through private insurance (170: 50.63%) and Medicare (70: 20.85%).
 The average estimated cost for the surgery was $21,563 in 2012.